SystemsApproach/ops/arch.rst

 This second approach is that a multi-cloud emerges *within* enterprises.
-Today, most people equate multi-cloud with services running across multiple hyperscalers, but with edge clouds becoming more common, it seems likely that enterprises invite multiple edge clouds onto their local premises, some hyperscaler-provided and some not, each hosting a different subset of edge services.
+Today, most people equate multi-cloud with services running across multiple hyperscalers, but with edge clouds becoming more common, it seems likely that enterprises will invite multiple edge clouds onto their local premises, some hyperscaler-provided and some not, each hosting a different subset of edge services.
 For example, one edge cloud might host a 5G connectivity service and another might